Summary

 No-LVT

-• The primary efficacy outcome was complete LVT resolution, as assessed by TTE at 1, 3, and 6 months.
+- The primary efficacy outcome was complete LVT resolution, as assessed by TTE at 1, 3, and 6 months.
 Secondary efficacy outcomes included the incidence of stroke, systemic embolism, and a composite of both.
-The main safety outcome was the occurrence of major bleeding as defined by ISTH criteria.
+The main safety outcome was the occurrence of major bleeding as defined by International Society on Thrombosis and Haemostasis criteria.

-• No strokes occurred in the XARELTO group, versus 4 patients (10%) in the warfarin group (P=0.08).
-No systemic embolisms occurred in the XARELTO group versus 2 events (5%) in the warfarin group (P=0.25).
+- No strokes occurred in the XARELTO group, vs 4 patients (10%) in the warfarin group (P=0.08).
+No systemic embolisms occurred in the XARELTO group vs 2 events (5%) in the warfarin group (P=0.25).
 The composite of stroke and systemic embolism did not occur in the XARELTO group and occurred for 6 patients (15%) in the warfarin group (P=0.01).

 Prospective and Retrospective Cohort Studies

-Jones et al (2021)4 conducted a prospective, observational single center cohort study to assess the safety and efficacy of non-vitamin K antagonist oral anticoagulants (NOACs; apixaban, edoxaban, XARELTO) compared to a vitamin K antagonist (VKA; warfarin) as treatment for LVT in patients presenting with acute myocardial infarction undergoing primary percutaneous coronary intervention between May 2015 to December 2018.
+Jones et al (2021)5 conducted a prospective, observational single center cohort study to assess the safety and efficacy of non-vitamin K antagonist oral anticoagulants (NOACs; apixaban, edoxaban, XARELTO) compared to a vitamin K antagonist (VKA; warfarin) as treatment for LVT in patients presenting with acute myocardial infarction undergoing primary percutaneous coronary intervention between May 2015 to December 2018.
 A total of 101 patients diagnosed with LVT were included in this study.
 Sixty patients (59.4%) were started on warfarin and 41 patients (40.6%) were treated with NOAC therapy (XARELTO: 58.5%, apixaban: 36.5%, edoxaban: 5%).
-Median time to first imaging was 175 days (interquartile range 98-340) and 151 (63-352) for the VKA group and NOAC group respectively (p=0.414).
-A total of 29 patients (48.3%) in the VKA group and 29 patients (70.7%) in the NOAC group had thrombus resolution on their first follow-up imaging (p=0.04).
-Over the follow-up period (median 2.2 years) there was greater and earlier LVT resolution in the NOAC group (82%) compared to patients who took warfarin (64.4%) at 1 year (p=0.0018), which persisted after adjusting for baseline variables [odds ratio (OR) 1.8, 95% CI 1.2-2.9].
+Median time to first imaging was 175 days (interquartile range 98-340) and 151 (63-352) for the VKA group and NOAC group respectively (P=0.414).
+A total of 29 patients (48.3%) in the VKA group and 29 patients (70.7%) in the NOAC group had thrombus resolution on their first follow-up imaging (P=0.04).
+Over the follow-up period (median 2.2 years) there was greater and earlier LVT resolution in the NOAC group (82%) compared to patients who took warfarin (64.4%) at 1 year (P=0.0018), which persisted after adjusting for baseline variables (odds ratio [OR] 1.8, 95% CI 1.2-2.9).
 Thrombus resolution rates were 88% for XARELTO, 93% for apixaban, and 100% for edoxaban.
-There was no difference in the rate of systemic thromboembolism seen between the two treatment groups (NOAC 2.4% vs. VKA 5%, p=0.388) over the follow-up period.
-The incidence of major bleeding events in the VKA group was 6.7% compared to 0% in the NOAC group (p=0.03).
+There was no difference in the rate of systemic thromboembolism seen between the two treatment groups (NOAC 2.4% vs VKA 5%, P=0.388) over the follow-up period.
+The incidence of major bleeding events in the VKA group was 6.7% compared to 0% in the NOAC group (P=0.03).

 CASE REPORTS

-Abdelnaby et al (2019)9 described 8 case reports utilizing XARELTO instead of warfarin for LVT.
-A dose of 15 mg/day (5 cases) and 20 mg/day (3 cases) were given along with aspirin 100 mg/day and clopidogrel 75 mg/day (DAPT).
+Abdelnaby et al (2019)10 described 8 case reports utilizing XARELTO instead of warfarin for LVT.
+A dose of 15 mg/day (5 cases) and 20 mg/day (3 cases) were given along with aspirin 100 mg/day and clopidogrel 75 mg/day (dual antiplatelet therapy [DAPT]).
 Follow-up at 3 months showed the presence of thrombus in 1 patient (15 mg/day dose) and no bleeding of any type, stroke, or distal embolization in all patients.

-Huang et al (2018)12 reported a case of a 65-year old male with dyspnea and bilateral lower extremity edema upon visit to the outpatient department.
+Huang et al (2018)13 reported a case of a 65-year-old male with dyspnea and bilateral lower extremity edema upon visit to the outpatient department.
 Akinesia of the anterior wall and apex with a thrombus over the LV apex was revealed by echocardiogram.
 Patient was prescribed warfarin for 3 months and maintained at an optimal therapeutic range (international normalized ratio [INR] between 2.0 and 3.0).
 XARELTO 15 mg/day replaced warfarin after a transthoracic echocardiogram showed no significant reduction in LVT.
 An echocardiogram, 1 month later, showed the thrombus had dissolved completely.
-At an outpatient follow up, 6 months later, patient was symptom free and no other complications (ie. gastrointestinal bleeding).
+At an outpatient follow up, 6 months later, the patient was symptom free with no other complications (ie, gastrointestinal bleeding).

-Bhatnagar et al (2018)13 described a case of a 64-year old male who presented with respiratory distress and hypotension in the emergency department.
+Bhatnagar et al (2018)14 described a case of a 64-year-old male who presented with respiratory distress and hypotension in the emergency department.
 An LVT was confirmed by echocardiogram.
 Treatment was started, intravenous heparin infusion and cardiogenic shock followed by stenting with a drug eluting sent.
-Warfarin was initiated for LVT and bilateral PE, also on dual antiplatelet therapy (aspirin/clopidogrel) post coronary intervention.
-About 1 month post ST segment elevation myocardial infarction (STEMI), echocardiogram was repeated, and patient continued to show a large LVT.
+Warfarin was initiated for LVT and bilateral pulmonary embolism, also on DAPT (aspirin/clopidogrel) post coronary intervention.
+About 1 month post ST-segment elevation myocardial infarction (STEMI), echocardiogram was repeated, and patient continued to show a large LVT.
 Warfarin was changed to XARELTO due to sub-therapeutic INR since initial discharge.
 Patient showed no signs of LVT 7 months after the sentinel event.

 LITERATURE SEARCH